 “Isabella” by John Everett Millais was Millais’s first work in the Pre-Raphaelite style, created shortly after the formation of the Pre-Raphaelite Brotherhood in 1848.
-The base of the bench on which Isabella sits contains a carving depicting a kneeling figure under which appear the letters PRB which stand for Pre-Raphaelite Brotherhood.
+The base of the bench on which Isabella sits has a carving depicting a kneeling figure under which appear the letters PRB which stand for Pre-Raphaelite Brotherhood.
 This was the first painting to incorporate the Pre-Raphaelite initials.

-The painting illustrates an episode from Giovanni Boccaccio’s (c.1313 – 1375) Decameron writings, which were reprised by John Keats in poem form.
 The painting depicts a scene in the relationship between Isabella, the sister of wealthy merchants, and their poor apprentice Lorenzo.
 It represents the moment at which Isabella’s jealous brothers realise that there is a romance between the two young people.
 The brothers later plot to murder Lorenzo so they can marry Isabella to a wealthy nobleman.
+The painting illustrates an episode from Giovanni Boccaccio’s (c.1313 – 1375) writings, which were reprised by John Keats in poem form.

 In the painting, Isabella is being handed a blood orange on a plate by the doomed Lorenzo, signifying the later spilling of Lorenzo’s blood.
 One of her brothers kicks a frightened dog while cracking a nut and leaning forward in an upturned chair.
 The painting is structured with a deliberately distorted perspective, elongating the right-hand side of the table.

 A distinctive Pre-Raphaelite feature is the hidden symbolism in their paintings.
 Experts claim several hidden phallic symbols in this picture, mainly surrounding the frustrated brother on the front left.
 Critics argue that the critical symbol is the shadow on the table near his crotch area, below his elbow and the related body language.